Latvian Association for Support of Disabled People

 Latvian Association for Support of Disabled People (LASDP) is non-profit organization founded in 2010 and based in Riga, Latvia.
-Association supports the rights and interests of Latvian people with disabilities, provides transportation and other services, including education and employment consulting.
+The association supports the rights and interests of Latvian people with disabilities, provides transportation and other services, including education and employment consulting.
 Since 2011 LASDP participates in international projects and activities in collaboration with other Latvian non-profit organizations and Ministry of Welfare of the Republic of Latvia.